Estonia Flag Estonia

 Directions

-4. Simmer 3–4 hours until meat is loose from the bones.
+4. After an hour, add the onions, garlic, and carrots and simmer 3–4 hours until meat is loose from the bones.

 5. Add salt and spices and boil 15 minutes more.

-7. Chop the meat, return it to the cooking liquid, and heat to boiling point once more.
+6. Separate the meat from the bones, chop the meat, return it to the cooking liquid, and heat to boiling point once more.

-9. Serve cold with horseradish and strong mustard with hot potatoes on the side.
+8. Serve cold with horseradish and strong mustard with hot potatoes on the side.

-Marineeritud Angerjas (Marinated Eel) (Main Course)
+Marineeritud Angerjas (Pickled Eel) (Main Course)

 Vegetarian